Financial Sanctions: Russia General Licence

 The Treasury has the power to issue General Licences for financial and trade sanctions regimes under a number of Regulations.

-Any persons intending to use General Licence IOM/2022/RUS012 should consult the copy of the Licence for full details of the permissions and usage requirements which can be found attached to this release.
+Any persons intending to use General Licence IOM/2022/RUS013 should consult the copy of the Licence for full details of the permissions and usage requirements which can be found attached to this release.

-General Licence IOM/2022/RUS012 which allows for a 30 day wind down period of positions involving the DPs specified below:
+General Licence IOM/2022/RUS013 which allows for the continuation of business operations involving the Joint Venture GEFCO, a Joint Venture owned by Russian Railways and Stellantis, GEFCO S.A Rue Jean Jaures, 20-22, 92800 Puteaux, France.

-A Subsidiary is any entity owned or controlled by the DP; a Person is an individual, a body of persons corporate or unincorporate, any organisation or any association or combination of persons; and a Relevant Institution is:
+A Subsidiary is any entity owned or controlled by the DP, including:

 - a person who is licensed under the Financial Services Act 2008 (of Tynwald) to carry on a regulated activity within the meaning of section 3 of that Act;